doc4d/4d-web-studio/docs/design-webforms/components.md

 ## Server-side reference

 The server-side reference of a component is its "address" on the server.
-To set the behavior of a component, you can assign a server-side reference to it, and then [use that reference in class functions](../API/WebFormItemClass.md).
+To set the behavior of a component, you can give it a server-side reference, and then [use that reference in class functions](../API/WebFormItemClass.md).

 To assign a server-side reference to a component, enter a value in the Properties panel > Server Side: